-For six years after your account has closed or your Revolut Card has expired you'll be able to contact customer services (at email@example.com) and ask them to send you the money we still hold for you.
+For eight years after your account has closed or your Revolut Card has expired you'll be able to contact customer services (at email@example.com) and ask them to send you the money we still hold for you.

 We do everything we can to keep your money safe.
 We ask you to do the same by keeping your security details and Revolut Card safe.
 This means you shouldn't keep your security details near your Revolut Card, and you should disguise or protect them if you write them down or store them.
 Don’t share your security details with anyone other than an open-banking provider or third-party provider who is acting in line with regulatory requirements.
 We've explained more about open-banking providers and third-party providers in section 10 of these terms and conditions.

-Sometimes it's easy to forget to take the steps you should take to keep your money safe.
+Sometimes it's easy to forget to take the steps you must take to keep your money safe.
 Here are a couple of tips:

 Contact us through the Revolut app, as soon as possible, if your Revolut Card is lost or stolen, or if your Revolut Card or security details could be used without your permission.

-If you can, you should also freeze your Revolut Card using the Revolut app or by calling the automated number below.
+If you can, you should also, without undue delay, freeze your Revolut Card using the Revolut app or by calling the automated number below.
 If you later realise there’s not a risk to your Revolut Card's security, you can unfreeze it.
-How you can contact us

 Tell us about a lost or stolen Revolut Card or security details: